University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

-# BLAST Practical
+# BLAST Practical - 11 May 2021 - Dave Adelson

 Annotation can be tricky.
-In this practical you will use BLAST to identify the protein encoded by a gene (sequence supplied) and to determine the principal repeat sequence in the interval and then estimate the number of those repeats in the human genome.
+In this practical you will use BLAST to identify the protein encoded by a gene (sequence supplied) and to determine the principal repeat sequence in the interval and then estimate the number of those repeats and the number of base pairs they contribute to the human genome.

 ## 1. Background